Kimberly believes that by combining simple living with investment income, everyone can escape the rat race sooner than 65.

 I spend maybe 20 minutes a week in my garden, mostly to pick ripe fruits and vegetables and plant new ones.
 Even with all this, I consider myself to have been fairly successful and would like to share my experiences with other beginner gardeners.

 My garden consists of two beds: one raised and one not.
-They’re around 3–4 feet wide and 12 feet long.
+They’re both around 3–4 feet wide and 12 feet long.

 The raised garden bed was made from old wooden fence posts I got for free on Craigslist.
 The non-raised bed was just dirt that I added some homemade compost to.
-It was originally a placeholder for some plants so that I could get a couple of raised beds in, but eventually it became so successful that I decided to leave it.
+It was originally a placeholder for some plants so that I could get a couple of raised beds in, but eventually, it became so successful that I decided to leave it.

 For irrigation, I use a drip system with an Orbit timer, a Y splitter, an old hose with holes drilled in, and a Rainbird drip system.
 Moving forward, however, I’m going to skip the Rainbird drip irrigation system and instead just use hoses with holes drilled into them.

-Not strictly needed, but I use one.)
+Not strictly needed, but I use one.